 Article Retrieval: What to do when Plan A Fails

-You've used the skills from our PubMed classes to create a search, and now you've got a list of articles you want to read.
-The "Locate@Darnall" link is meant to take you straight to the article you want, but sometimes the link doesn't work properly.
-This class will help you troubleshoot the common error messages you get when the Locate@Darnall link doesn't work.
-When we're done, you'll have a backup plan, plus you'll know when to call in the cavalry!
+You have used the skills from our PubMed classes to create a search.
+Now you have a list of articles you want to read.
+The "Locate@Darnall" link is meant to take you straight to the article you want, but sometimes it does not work properly.
+This class will help you troubleshoot the common error messages you get when the Locate@Darnall link does not work.

 Participants will become familiar with the resources available in ClinicalKey including journals, eTextbooks, drug monographs, guidelines, patient education, and multimedia.
 Participants will also learn how to seamlessly add medical photographs and radiological images with citations from ClinicalKey directly to their PowerPoint presentations.